Mental health - "No health without mental health"

 If you wish to be added to the Google group for the SAPC Mental Health SIG to receive updates please email Nancy Horlick (Bristol) to ask to be added.

-Save the date for the next Primary Care Mental Health conference: 25th May 2022 - hosted by University of Manchester, (online conference)
+25th May 2022 Primary Care Mental Health conference hosted by University of Manchester, (online conference)

 Theme: Primary Care Mental Health: Safety, Quality & Effectiveness

 Registration and Abstract submission now open: